quinnkeast/product-language-framework/docs/voice-and-tone.md

 - Be plain-spoken
 - Let our love for reading and stories shine through

-## Using tone of voice
+## Using tone

 Our tone is more than just the words we choose: it’s the way that we choose to share our personality through our voice.

 We can express any given message in wildly different ways.
-To find the right tone for any given message, consider the four dimensions of tone of voice:
+To find the right tone for any given message, consider the four dimensions of tone:

 1. Funny vs. serious.
 2. Formal vs. casual.
 3. Respectful vs. irreverent.
 4. Enthusiastic vs. matter-of-fact.

-Vary these dimensions to meet the user’s emotional and situational context at a given moment in time

-Our brand voice has a “range” along these dimensions, and we should aim to stay within that range to keep our voice and character consistent.
-We are:
+Vary these dimensions to meet the user’s emotional and situational context at a given moment in time.
+Note that our brand voice has a “range” along these dimensions, and we should aim to stay within that range to keep our voice and character consistent.

-- More serious than funny.
-- More casual than formal.
-- More respectful than irreverent.
-- More matter-of-fact than enthusiastic.

 **Further Reading**
 - [The Four Dimensions of Tone of Voice](https://www.nngroup.com/articles/tone-of-voice-dimensions/) by NNG